 'Magic and Memory' is happening October 25 - 29, 2021 at the University of Helsinki.

 Fifteen students will be accepted into the course.
 Students are invited to submit a cover letter and one-page project abstract by Monday, May 31, 2021.
 More details of the course can be found at: http://www.glossa.fi/wp/?page_id=1877

 For those of you who are teaching Scandinavian Studies this semester—keep an eye out for quality student work.
-If you have a student who has submitted or may still submit an excellent paper in 2019, please consider nominating it for one of the two AASSC Publication Awards by the January 15, 2020 deadline!
+If you have a student who has submitted or may still submit an excellent paper in 2020, please consider nominating it for one of the two AASSC Publication Awards by the Friday, January 15, 2021 deadline!